MDF or Wooden shutters? Which is the Best Shutter Material to choose! Posted on 19 Mar 12:30 , 1 comment

 If you are looking for a traditional Shutter, perhaps in a period property or to replace existing shutters, wooden plantation shutters would be the obvious choice.
 Wooden shutters are also the natural choice for solid panels shutters and they look great on bay windows.
 The possibilities with hardwood shutters are really endless!

-We offer three level of hardwood shutters:
+We offer two levels of hardwood shutters:

 - Cuba (basswood): cost effective entry level hardwood range